Early Booking Tips for an Unforgettable Christmas Party

 for 1,400 in 2017 and staged a sumptuous, swaggering Great Gatsby

 themed event for 1,200 organised by MCI Ireland

-Other highlights from Christmas 2017 included an intimate private dining event in our All Star Suites
+Other highlights have included an intimate private dining event in our All Star Suites

 with high spec furnishing and LED lighting.
 Great food was the priority here with Ruairí and the catering team producing Michelin star standard festive fayre.
 Cian, one of our top Stadium Tour guides, took guests on a whistle stop tour that culminated in the dressing room with champagne waiters followed by a prominent GAA All-Star.